 1. Cottage Cheese Is a Low-Fat Protein Source

-Cottage cheese with a fat percentage of 0-2% has this ratio or better, making it a great protein source for bodybuilders.
+Cottage cheese with a 0-2% fat percentage has this ratio or better, making it an excellent protein source for bodybuilders.

 Cottage cheese is also particularly beneficial for vegetarians as most other high-quality protein sources are meat.

-2. Cottage Cheese Keeps Us Full for Longer
+2. Cottage Cheese Keeps You Full for Longer

-Cottage cheese is high in protein and therefore takes longer to digest.
-This keeps you full for longer after you eat, this is especially helpful for bodybuilders who are cutting.
+Cottage cheese is high in protein and takes longer to digest.
+This keeps you full for longer after you eat and is especially helpful for bodybuilders who are cutting.

 3. Cottage Cheese Is Easy To Consume

-Cottage cheese is easy to consume on the go or add to a snack or meal, which is helpful for bodybuilders that are on the go with a busy lifestyle.
+Cottage cheese is easy to consume on the go or add to a snack or meal, which is helpful for bodybuilders with a busy lifestyle.

 Cottage cheese can easily be packed in Tupperware and eaten on the go.
-Add nuts, fruit and/or cereal to make it more of a complete snack.
+Add nuts, fruit, and cereal to make it more of a complete snack.

 1. Cottage Cheese Has Lactose

-Cottage cheese is a dairy product which means it contains lactose, which may cause digestive issues for some.
+Cottage cheese is a dairy product, which means it contains lactose that’s known to cause digestive issues for some.

 Experts estimate that approximately 68% of the population is lactose intolerant.
-This means that they experience some sort of digestive discomfort, such as bloating, gas, diarrhoea etc. after consuming a food that contains lactose.
+This means that they experience some sort of digestive discomfort, such as bloating, gas, diarrhea, etc., after consuming a food that contains lactose.

-For bodybuilders who have the goal of maximizing their gym performance, experiencing these symptoms during a workout is not ideal.
-I don’t know about you but I certainly cannot focus on getting a solid gym session in when my stomach is uncomfortable.
+For bodybuilders who aim to maximize their gym performance, experiencing these symptoms during a workout is not ideal.

-Fortunately, for those that are lactose intolerant, there are lactose-free cottage cheese options available for purchase at most grocery stores.
-It’s important to always read the label to confirm if this is something you struggle with.
+Fortunately, for those who are lactose intolerant, there are lactose-free cottage cheese options available for purchase at most grocery stores.

 2. Cottage Cheese Can Be High in Sodium

-1 cup of cottage cheese is about 30% of the RDI daily sodium recommendation for adults.
-For most bodybuilders, this is not something to be concerned about as their diet is generally high in whole foods and low in processed food that would contain high amounts of sodium.
+This is not something to be concerned about for most bodybuilders as their diet is generally high in whole foods and low in processed foods that contain high amounts of sodium.